 Includes Tactile Experiences

-Tactile experiences may include, for example, modeling letters with clay and writing in sand or on bumpy surfaces.
+Tactile experiences may include modeling letters with clay and writing in sand or on bumpy surfaces.

-The focus of instruction is, instead, on developing motor memories associated with authentic writing.
+The focus of instruction is on developing motor memories associated with authentic writing.

 Declarative vs. Procedural Knowledge